badlydrawnrob/python-playground/building-with-fast-api/README.md

 ## Silly errors (and things that don't work)

-> **The SQLModel documentation [isn't always great](https://github.com/badlydrawnrob/elm-playground/issues/45)**, and some things that should be
-> easy enough, don't seem to be.
-Compared to Elm lang, Python errors can be
-> a bit cryptic and using the REPL for "practice" or "discovery" isn't always easy
-> or possible with SQLModel setup.
+> **The SQLModel documentation [isn't always great](https://github.com/badlydrawnrob/elm-playground/issues/45)**, and some things that should be easy enough, don't seem to be.
+Elm Lang is way better than Python for error messages.
+Python can be cryptic and hard to track down.
+It's also not as easy to use the REPL for "practice" or "discovery" with the SQLModel setup.

 1. **`:id` not added** to the Bruno path parameters (getting `method not allowed`)
 2. **`count()`** fails hard: the alternative is [`first()`](https://sqlmodel.tiangolo.com/tutorial/one/) with SQLModel